 The composting toilet

-Toilets on boats are usually either a pump-out toilet, where the waste is kept in a holding tank until you can pump it out (either by taking it to a marina or waiting until the pump-out boat comes by), or a chemical toilet, where the waste is held in a small cassette which can be taken away to the disposal point.
+Toilets on boats are usually either a pump-out toilet, where the waste is kept in a holding tank until you can pump it out, or a chemical toilet, where the waste is held in a small cassette which can be taken away to the disposal point.
 The chemical flush is necessary to keep the odour down.

 I’ve used composting toilets before, at festivals and on camp sites, and they are always so much preferable to chemical toilets.
 It is much more of a natural process and if they are managed correctly they don’t smell.